-That deadline applies for all taxpayers who timely requested a six month extension of the time to file in April.
+That deadline applies to all taxpayers who timely requested a six-month extension of the time to file in April.

 There are a few exceptions to the October 15 deadline: members of the military and others serving in Afghanistan or other combat zone localities typically have until at least 180 days after they leave the combat zone to both file returns and pay any taxes due.

-Additionally, as reported earlier by Forbes, taxpayers with extensions in parts of Colorado affected by severe storms, flooding, landslides and mudslides have until December 2, 2013, to file and pay.
+Additionally, taxpayers with extensions in parts of Colorado affected by severe storms, flooding, landslides, and mudslides have until December 2, 2013, to file and pay.

 For faster processing, the IRS encourages taxpayers to file electronically.
 The Free File system using fillable forms is available to all taxpayers and some electronic filing options are available free of charge for taxpayers with incomes of $57,000 or less.